Upgrade Highway 65 North of Cambridge, Minnesota.

 https://www.dot.state.mn.us/d3/projects/h65cambridge-braham/

 It has been over 30 years since the Highway 65 Cambridge bypass was completed in 1993.
-A 6.5 mile segment of Highway 65, between the North end of the 4 lanes, North of Cambridge and the Highway 65/107 Junction Southwest of Braham remains an outdated 2 lane corridor with safety and operational deficiencies, as well as higher than average frequency of serious crashes.
+A 6.5-mile segment of Highway 65, between the North end of the 4 lanes, North of Cambridge and the Highway 65/107 Junction Southwest of Braham remain an outdated 2 lane corridor with safety and operational deficiencies, as well as higher than average frequency of serious crashes.
 I have witnessed more than enough incidents where someone had to hit their brakes and/or pull over to avoid a serious crash, when someone else attempts to pass or cross in an insufficient traffic gap.
 During high demand traveling seasons, Northbound traffic backs up North of Cambridge when travelers from the twin cities head North, Southbound traffic backs up near the Highway 65/107 junction when travelers head back towards the Twin cities.
 In Grandy, the spacing between the existing highway and the parallel railroad tracks is inadequate to allow large tractor/trailers to clear the railroad when waiting to access highway 65.

 An additional 6.5 miles of 4 lane expressway type corridor towards the Highway 65/107 junction, Southwest of Braham will greatly benefit all commuters, travelers, and freight haulers traveling on and in the vicinity of this corridor.
 Improving mobility and safety along this segment of Highway 65 will also greatly benefit the economy in East Central Minnesota.